H.C. Andersen

 The Swineherd

-Once there was a prince who owned a small kingdom—so small a single rosebush could almost cover it.
+Once there was a prince who owned a small kingdom—so tiny that a single rosebush could almost cover it.
 He was not rich, but he was proud in the right way and wished to marry for love.
-He had heard of an emperor’s daughter who was very beautiful.
+He had heard of an emperor’s daughter, who was said to be very beautiful.
 “If she loves what is true and good,” he thought, “she may also love me.”

 The prince did not send jewels or gold.
 Instead, he sent two gifts that came straight from his heart.
-One was a real rose from his garden, a rose so lovely that it opened only once in a great while.
-Its petals glowed like morning, and its scent was sweeter than any perfume, gentle and pure.
-The other gift was a living nightingale that sang with all the music of the world tucked into its little throat.
+One was a real rose from his garden, so lovely that it opened only once in a great while.
+Its petals glowed like the morning, and its scent was sweeter than any perfume—gentle and pure.
+The other gift was a living nightingale, which sang with all the music of the world tucked into its little throat.

 Servants carried the gifts to the palace.
-The emperor and his court admired the fine carved boxes, then brought them to the princess.
-She lifted the lid of the first and found the rose.
+The emperor and his court admired the fine carved boxes, which were then brought to the princess.
+She lifted the lid of the first box and found the rose.
 “Is it artificial?” she asked.

 “No, Your Highness,” the servant said.
 “It is a real rose.”